osg-htc/dosar/docs/ASP2022/AnalysisExample.md

 }
 ```

-We can test the Root job on the local machine by issuing command:
+We can test the Root job on the local machine by executing the script to run Root:

 ```
-root -b < run-root-2.C
+./run-root-2.sh
 ```

 _We will not submit grid jobs during this exercise.
 So we will skip running condor._